gematik/techblog/_posts/2026-03-05-software-factory-2-0.markdown

 When Microsoft retired the Office 365 connectors in 2025, it caused major disruptions.
 By utilizing our JSL method `teamsSendNotificationToChannel(channelId, groupId)`, we updated the logic in one central place.
 All teams immediately regained their rich notifications without touching a single line of their own pipeline code.

+As seen in the examples below, our standard notifications provide comprehensive information about the executed pipeline.
+An icon in the right corner instantly shows whether it was a Merge Request, a main branch, or a feature branch build.
+The cards clearly display the build's success or failure state along with the root cause that triggered the pipeline.
+Moreover, the notifications contain direct quick links to essential resources: Jenkins and Blue Ocean for pipeline views, GitLab for code and MRs, test reports, and a direct link to the published artifacts.

+Beyond the defaults, teams can smoothly inject additional context using a simple HashMap via the same JSL call to represent specific data from other pipeline steps.
+Similar JSL methods are also available for other services like Google Chat, and teams are fully empowered to use custom templates to define entirely bespoke message formats.

 <div class="custom-slider" style="max-width: 100%; border: 1px solid #d1d5da; border-radius: 6px; overflow: hidden; margin-bottom: 20px;">
   <div class="slider-images" id="notification-slider" style="display: flex; overflow-x: hidden; scroll-behavior: smooth;">
     <img src="/assets/img/20260310-swf/Notification_OK.png" alt="Notification OK" style="width: 100%; flex-shrink: 0; object-fit: contain; margin: 0;">